douglasgscofield/K/LOG.md

 as before.
 Now that I've run that, it doesn't work in the short example I've been loading.
 Why would that be?
 It's a little too late to be worrying about it now, we're getting ready to land.
 It's 12:32 am EST, 9:32 am Chico time, and I'm running on about 3 hrs sleep.
-I can't wait to see Elsa :-)